casper-network/docs-archive/glossary/N.rst

 You will encounter different types of nodes on the network:

 * **Bonded node**: any node that can be trusted on the network.
 * **Unbonded node**: a type of node on the network that receives and processes blocks but does not create blocks and is not a validator.
-It is otherwise a fully functioning node, following the consensus protocol to know the current status of the blockDAG (and therefore also the VM state).
-Such nodes are useful for querying the status of the blockDAG (e.g., to learn information about transaction finalization).
+It is otherwise a fully functioning node, following the consensus protocol to know the current status of the blockchain (and therefore also the VM state).
+Such nodes are useful for querying the status of the blockchain (e.g., to learn information about transaction finalization).

 Node operator
 ^^^^^^^^^^^^^